Employment of people under 16

 If you don’t have a computer you can use then Contact Warrington has computer access to help you with your job search.
 There are also advisers from the Warrington Life team there, who can help you with your search.

-We keep a list of all available apprenticeships in Warrington on our website and update it regularly.
+We list all available apprenticeships in Warrington here and update it regularly.
 This is a great way to find local apprenticeships quickly.

 There are a number of ways that you can search and apply for Apprenticeships but the main source of Apprenticeship vacancies is the National Apprenticeship website.
 You’ll need an account on this site to apply for apprenticeships – if you need help one of our advisers can help you do this.

 It’s important to know how much you should be earning in your job, and your minimum wage will change depending on how old you are.
-You can find out all about the different minimum wages here.
+You can find out all about the different minimum wages by visiting the Government website here

 Warrington Life work out of Contact Warrington in Warrington town centre.